tobya/DocTo/pages/all/ConvertXLSToFilePDF.md

 How do I Convert a Microsoft Excel Spreadsheet to a PDF?
 ==

-How do I Convert a Microsoft Excel Spreadsheet to a Adobe Acrobat Portable Document Format (PDF)?
--

 It is very simple to convert a Microsoft Excel Spreadsheet to a PDF file  on the command line using [Docto](https://github.com/tobya/docto).
 You can also do this easily in Microsoft Excel, but sometimes it helps to be able to do it from the command line.

-The command line below shows how you can convert a Microsoft Excel Spreadsheet Document to a Adobe Acrobat Portable Document Format file - PDF.
+The command line below shows how you can convert a Microsoft Excel Spreadsheet Document to a Adobe PDF Format file - PDF.

 Command Line
 -